RandomUser42069/secret-amm-limit-orders/README.md

 TODO:
 * Study AMM contract and how to interact with it
-    * Alter my code to support the native token SCRT!
-    * When instanciating a new limit order pair, need to query the AMM factory for that pair info so I store that on the state
-        * Pair ou Pairs
     * On my query check to trigger, query AMM pair contract to get the current price
         * '{"simulation":{"offer_asset": {"info":{"native_token":{"denom":"uscrt"}},"amount":"10"}}}'
         * '{"reverse_simulation":{"ask_asset": {"info":{"native_token":{"denom":"uscrt"}},"amount":"10"}}}'